 - Call 911.
-Do not hold the person down or try
+Don’t hold the person down or try

 that a person having a seizure can swallow his tongue.
 Do not put

 - Turn the person gently onto one side.
 This

-in the unlikely event that a person does not start breathing again after
+in the unlikely event that the person does not start breathing again after

 - Stay with the person until the seizure ends

 - Do not offer the person water or food until

 - Be friendly and reassuring as consciousness

-help the person get home if he or she seems confused or unable to get home
+help the person get home if they seem confused or unable to get home

 Here are a few things you can do to help someone who is having a

 - Stay calm and speak reassuringly.

-- Guide him or her away from dangers.
+- Guide them away from dangers.

 - Block access to hazards, but don’t restrain

-away, but close enough to protect him or her until full awareness has returned.
+away, but close enough to protect them until full awareness has returned.